compose-spec/compose-spec/05-services.md

 ```

 Containers for the linked service must be reachable at a hostname identical to the alias, or the service name
-if no alias was specified.
+if no alias is specified.

-Links are not required to enable services to communicate - when no specific network configuration is set,
+Links are not required to enable services to communicate.
+When no specific network configuration is set,
 any service must be able to reach any other service at that service’s name on the `default` network.
 If services
 do declare networks they are attached to, `links` should not override the network configuration and services not
 attached to a shared network should not be able to communicate.
-Compose doesn't warn the user
-about this configuration mismatch.
+Compose doesn't warn you about a configuration mismatch.

 Links also express implicit dependency between services in the same way as
 [depends_on](#depends_on), so they determine the order of service startup.